Turkey Chili

 This chili will last for up to 5 days in the fridge.

 It also freezes like a dream.
-Pack it into small containers of freezer-proof zipper-top bags, and leave a ½-inch of space on top of the chili in the container so it has room to expand when it freezes without popping the container open.
-It will freeze well for up to 6 months.
+Pack it into small airtight containers or freezer-proof zipper-top bags, and leave a 1/2-inch of space on top of the chili in the container so it has room to expand when it freezes without popping the container open.
+It freezes well for up to 6 months.
 Defrost in the fridge overnight.
 Partially frozen chili can also be reheated over low heat in a pot on the stove.
 Stir often.

 What to Serve With Turkey Chili